 Hammertoes are a relatively common condition that can cause significant pain.
-Patients in Murray Hill, Midtown East and throughout Manhattan can find the relief they need for painful hammertoes at Resnikoff Podiatry and Foot Surgery Centers where Dr. Resnikoff offers conservative treatments as well as hammertoe surgery to correct deformed joints in New York City men and women.
+Patients in Murray Hill, Midtown East and throughout Manhattan can find the relief they need for painful hammertoes at Resnikoff Podiatry and Foot Surgery Center where Dr. Resnikoff offers conservative treatments as well as hammertoe surgery to correct deformed joints in New York City men and women.

 What are hammertoes?